 A new area of research will explore how microorganisms, such as bacteria, respond to the changing environment in the lungs once people start taking cystic fibrosis transmembrane conductance regulator (CFTR) modulators and eventually other drugs that target the underlying defect of CF.

-Two new studies -- PREDICT and PATIENCE -- aim to create standard ways to diagnose and treat NTM.
+The Therapeutics Development Network is conducting studies to create standard ways to diagnose and treat NTM.
 The participating study sites with expertise in NTM have formed the NTM Consortium, which will be able to accelerate future NTM clinical studies.

 The CF Foundation also has funded several programs to identify promising molecules that could be used to treat NTM by capitalizing on advances made by the Bill and Melinda Gates Foundation during its efforts to improve treatment for tuberculosis.
 (NTM is a bacterial cousin of the bacteria that causes tuberculosis.)

-To address drug-resistant bacteria, the Foundation is supporting clinical research into unique treatments, such as gallium and nitric oxide, that work differently than typical antibiotics.
+To address drug-resistant bacteria, the Foundation is supporting clinical research into unique treatments — such as gallium, nitric oxide, and bacteriophage therapy — that work differently than typical antibiotics.

 To grow, bacteria rely on some processes that require iron.
-If gallium -- an atom nearly identical to iron -- is used instead, it can disrupt these processes.
+If gallium — an atom nearly identical to iron — is used instead, it can disrupt these processes.
 For example, gallium has been shown to kill antibiotic-resistant strains of Pseudomonas in laboratory research.
-Intravenous (IV) gallium is being tested in clinical trials in people with CF, and an inhaled version is in development.
+Intravenous (IV) gallium and an inhaled version are being tested in clinical trials in people with CF.

 Other potential treatments that are being tested include:

 The Foundation also is supporting research into fungal infections, especially those caused by Aspergillus fumigatus.
 This type of fungus can cause complications when it becomes invasive or when it causes an allergic reaction called allergic bronchopulmonary aspergillosis (ABPA).
-For the past three years, the Foundation has been a major sponsor of Advances Against Aspergillosis, an international conference focusing on new discoveries about this fungus and improving its diagnosis and treatment.
+A large-scale study into Aspergillus infections is being planned.

-To learn more about key infection research priorities including NTM, Aspergillus, and phage therapy, watch the webinar, “Research Overview: Infections.”
+To learn more about key infection research priorities including NTM, Aspergillus, and phage therapy, you can read the Infection Research Handout or watch the webinar, “Research Overview: Infections.”
 The webinar, hosted on Aug.
 25, 2020, brought together research experts and members of the Infection Research Initiative Steering Committee to discuss the latest updates in infection research.

 To learn more about current treatments for infections, visit Antibiotics.